xfenixbomberx/StreamCore/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 StreamCore is a sleek, responsive media streaming application built with Flutter.
-Designed for both mobile and TV environments, it delivers a polished, Netflix-style experience powered by my own media backend.
+Designed for both mobile and TV environments, it delivers a polished, powered by my own media backend.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Built for: